Course: English Language III

 Essay, Student performance assessment, Analysis of student's language skills, Test

 All examinations and consultations are held in English.
 Active participation.
-A written test with a focus on grammar and vocabulary.
-An essay.
+No more than two absences.
+The students are expected to complete the following requirements: A speaking project A written test with a focus on grammar, vocabulary, listening and reading comprehension Passmark: 70%

 Recommended literature